CIPESA Celebrates Africa’s Changemakers in the Disability Digital Rights Space

 9. Dr. Rehema Baguma, PhD, Associate Professor of Information Systems, Makerere University in Uganda.

-Rehema Baguma is an academic and disability rights researcher currently working at Makerere University in Uganda as an Associate Professor of Information Systems.
-Rehema has extensively researched and consulted in Uganda and neighbouring countries to make ICTs accessible to persons with Disabilities, among other areas.
-Her research interests include Digital Inclusion, data and AI Governance, edutech, and e-governance.
-She has had the privilege of engaging in a series of industry initiatives in collaboration with government agencies, CSOs, international actors and DPOs.
+I am Rehema Baguma, currently working at Makerere University in Uganda, where I serve as an Associate Professor of Information Systems.
+My research interests include: Digital Inclusion, Data & AI Governance, EduTech & eGovernance.
+I have extensively researched and consulted in Uganda and neighbouring countries to make ICTs accessible to persons with Disabilities, among other areas.
+I have had the privilege of engaging in a series of industry initiatives in collaboration with government agencies, CSOs, international actors and DPOs.
+Notable among these include:

 Dr. Karen Smit

-Dr. Karen Smit is an expert and a professional with a disability who has dedicated her life towards advocating for the inclusion of persons with disabilities in Africa.
-Karen’s experience has shaped the worldview and strengthened social justice, particularly in advancing digital inclusion, so that persons with disabilities can fully enjoy their human rights and access opportunities.
-For 28 years, she has worked at Vodacom, driving disability inclusion and influencing systemic change.
+I am a mother, wife, sister, expert, and a professional with a disability who has dedicated my life to advocating for the inclusion of persons with disabilities in Africa.
+My lived experience has shaped my worldview and strengthened my commitment to social justice, particularly in advancing digital inclusion, so that persons with disabilities can fully enjoy their human rights and access opportunities.
+For 28 years, I have worked at Vodacom, driving disability inclusion and influencing systemic change.

 Samantha Sibanda